AppAndFlow/react-native-magic-scroll/README.md

 ## Basic Usage

 Wrap your form/screen within our ScrollView.
-Utilizing context requires it to be one level higher for enhanced control over your inputs, or alternatively, you can employ the Higher Order Component (HOC) for this purpose.

 ```tsx
 import { MagicScroll } from '@appandflow/react-native-magic-scroll';